Learning Abroad Center

 Human Subjects Research

 The governments of the United States and MSID countries have laws protecting human subjects of research.
-Due to the timeline for gaining the necessary permissions for doing research with human subjects, such research cannot be conducted while abroad on LAC program.
-However, there are still a wide variety of projects, that include interaction with people, that are available.
+Due to the timeline for gaining the necessary permissions for doing research with human subjects, such research cannot be conducted while abroad on a Learning Abroad Center program.
+However, there are still a wide variety of projects that include interaction with people that are available.
 See more information on options for Undergraduate Research Abroad.

 International Development Themes